Cathy's Gluten Free

 • Try to allow your eggs to come to room temperature before you begin.

-• Measure your molasses into the same liquid measuring cup you used to measure the coconut oil, so it will pour out easier.
+• Measure your molasses into the same liquid measuring cup you used to measure the coconut oil, so it will pour out more easily.

 Ingredients for Gluten Free Ginger Cookies